nadinezab/kc-house-prices-prediction/README.md

 # Predicting House Prices in King County

-This multivariate linear regression project was completed as part of Flatiron School's Data Science Bootcamp (Module 2 Final Project).
+This multiple linear regression project was completed as part of Flatiron School's Data Science Bootcamp (Module 2 Final Project).

 ## Problem statement

-As a junior data scientist at real estate company PropertiesInc., I have been tasked with investigating house sales in the King County area and building a model to predict the sale price.
+As a junior data scientist at real estate company PropertiesInc., I have been tasked with investigating house sales in the King County area and building a model to predict sale price.
 Key executives are keen to launch an advertising campaign directed towards home owners in that area who might consider selling their house, focusing on higher-end residential properties.

 Before building the model, we will address the following descriptive questions through data exploration: